caprenter/bingley-music-town/docs/_organisations/bradford_accordion_band.md

 image: Bradford_Accordion_Band_on_golf_course.jpg
 type: music-group
 member: true
-short-description: "Bradford Accordion Band (BAB) is a unique and diverse amateur musical\ngroup whose mission is to make great music, whilst having lots of fun!
+short-description: "A unique and diverse amateur musical group whose mission is to make great music, whilst having lots of fun! \n  \n"
-  \nWe have been established since 1997 and our membership comprises 32\naccordion, keyboard, woodwind, strings and percussion players between\nthe ages of 22 and 91.\n"
 description: "Bradford Accordion Band (BAB) is a unique and diverse amateur musical\ngroup whose mission is to make great music, whilst having lots of fun! \nWe have been established since 1997 and our membership comprises 32\naccordion, keyboard, woodwind,